AlexandrePereon/AlexandrePereon/README.md

 ## About ✨me✨

 <pre>
-💻 I am a second year student in a Computer Science Master's degree program 📝 I have a strong interest in Web development, Artificial Intelligence or even Project Management 🔭 Working on different Chrome Extension, Backend, Web Project, Cybersecurity 🌟 Main languages: Python, TypeScript
+💻 I am in my final year of a Computer Science Master's degree program 📝 I have a strong interest in Web development, Artificial Intelligence or even Project Management 🔭 Working on different Chrome Extension, Backend, Web Project, Cybersecurity 🌟 Main languages: Python, TypeScript